Chapter 2 : The One in Which Pompous Percy Takes the Blame

 "I'm okay going along with your little schemes for the most part, but this one's just sort of... ridiculous."
-She looked a little upset at this, blinking up at me with those large brown eyes of hers, and I bit my lip, trying to remember that of course her mental age wasn't on par with mine (not that either of our mental ages were particularly high).
+She looked a little upset at this, blinking up at me with those large blue eyes of hers, and I bit my lip, trying to remember that of course her mental age wasn't on par with mine (not that either of our mental ages were particularly high).
 "Okay, Marney, I didn't mean that," I said, letting out a sigh.
 "What do you want me to do?"

 "Um, okay," I said, trying (and failing) to jump on board the Marney-is-super-excited train.
 "Any ideas?"

 "Well, I may or may not have done a deal with the biggest twin pranksters in the history of Hogwarts and got us some dung bombs..."

 "You what?!
 Marney!
 But the Weasley twins are his brothers!
 What did you tell them that you needed the bombs for?"

 She shrugged.
 "Irrelevant.
 All that matters is that I have them."

 "I swear to Merlin, if you just blabbed all of our plans to them - "